-Inspection Date:

-MRS Source Area

-(1, 2, 3, or 4):
+Inspection Date: MRS Source Area (1, 2, 3, or 4):

-QC Inspection QC Inspection of Oversized Material (over 4 inches) from the feed hopper grizzly not fed to rock crusher (Material Type 1) Inspection Frequency Time Inspection UXO Tech Signature Morning 100% visual inspection performed for Munitions and Explosives of Concern and Munitions Debris (MEC/MD) (aided with magnetometer and all-metals detectors) of reject material not fed to rock crusher (due to large size or incompatible material type such as lumber, rubber, or wire).
+QC Inspectio on of Oversized Material (over 4 inches) from the feed hopper grizzly not fed to rock crusher (Material Ty rpe 1) Inspection Frequency Time Inspection UXO Tech Signature Morning 100% visual inspection performed for Munitions and Explosives of Concern and Munitions Debris (MEC/MD) (aided with magnetometer and all-metals detectors) of reject material not fed to rock crusher (due to large size or incompatible material type such as lumber, rubber, or wire).
 If MEC/MD item(s) found, notify the SUXOS immediately for proper management and document item(s) listed by Material Type in Comments Section of this form.
 Afternoon 100% visual inspection performed for Munitions and Explosives of Concern and Munitions Debris (MEC/MD) (aided with magnetometer and all-metals detectors) of reject material not fed to rock crusher (due to large size or incompatible material type such as lumber, rubber, or wire).
 If MEC/MD item(s) found, notify the SUXOS immediately for proper management and document item(s) listed by Material Type in Comments Section of this form.

-QC Inspection of > 3/8-inch and < 4-inch metal debris collected by the first magnet (Material Type 2) Inspection Time UXO Tech Signature Frequency Doile 1000/ viewal inspection newformed for MEC MD of material recovered by Magnet #1.
-If Daily 100% visual inspection performed for MEC/MD of material recovered by Magnet #1.
+QC Inspectio QC Inspection of > 3/8-inch and < 4-inch metal debris collected by the first magnet (Material Type 2) Inspection Inspection Time Inspection UXO Tech Signature Frequency Daily 100% visual inspection performed for MEC /MD of material recovered by Magnet #1.
 If item(s) found, notify the SUXOS immediately for proper management and document item(s) listed by Material Type in Comments Section of this form.
-1

-QC Inspection Inspection Frequency Time Inspection UXO Tech Signature Morning 100% visual inspection performed for MEC/MD (aided with magnetometer and all-metals detectors) of reject material.
+QC Inspecti QC Inspection of Debris items rejected by the 3/8-inch and 2-inch vibrating screen (Material Type 3) Inspection Frequency Time Inspection UXO Tech Signature Morning 100% visual inspection performed for MEC/MD (aided with magnetometer and all-metals detectors) of reject material.
 If item(s) found, notify the SUXOS immediately for proper management and document item(s) listed by Material Type in Comments Section of this form.
 Afternoon 100% visual inspection performed for MEC/MD (aided with magnetometer and all-metals detectors) of reject material.
 If item(s) found, notify the SUXOS immediately for proper management and document item(s) listed by Material Type in Comments Section of this form.

-QC Inspection QC Inspection of < 3/8-inch metal debris collected by the second magnet (Material Type 4) Inspection Frequency Time Inspection UXO Tech Signature Daily 100% visual inspection performed for MEC/MD of material recovered by Magnet #2.
+Inspection QC Inspection of < 3/8-inch metal debris collected by the second magnet (Material Type 4) Inspection Time Frequency Inspection Daily 100% visual inspection performed for MEC/MD of material recovered by Magnet #2.
 If item(s) found, notify the SUXOS immediately for proper management and document item(s) listed by Material Type in Comments Section of this form.

-QC Inspection on of $< 3/8$ -inch s creened soil/final product (Material Type 5) and screen integrity Inspection Frequency Time Inspection UXO Tech Signature Morning Randomly select and spread out approximately 15 cubic yards from the morning production stockpile (three loader buckets).
+QC Inspectio QC Inspection of < 3/8-inch screened soil/final product (Material Type 5) and screen integrity Inspection Frequency Time Inspection UXO Tech Signature Morning Randomly select and spread out approximately 15 cubic yards from the morning production stockpile (three loader buckets).
 Perform visual inspection (aided with magnetometer and all-metals detectors) of selected material for any metal items greater than 3/8 inch in size.
 If oversized metal item(s) found, notify the SUXOS immediately for direction and document item(s) listed by Material Type in Comments Section of this form.
 Note: The stockpile will be reprocessed if metal items greater than 3/8 inch in size are detected, and cause of failure will be determined prior to performing additional sifting.
 Visually inspect the 2-inch and 3/8-inch screens for damage after shutdown.